Masshiro/PyRTC-dev/README.md

 ```
 When it's done, verify by calling `gn --version`.

-- Build AlphaRTC
+Then build the AlphaRTC using script:
 ```shell
 . build.sh
 ```

-- For the receiver client, use script to start:
+For the receiver client, use script to start:
 ```shell
 . run_receiver.sh
 ```

-- For the sender client, use script in another shell to start:
+For the sender client, use script in another shell to start:
 ```shell
 . run_sender.sh
 ```

-- Maintenance
+For updating AlphaRTC, you can do the followings:
 ```shell
 cd alphartc
 git pull origin main